Azure-Samples/cognitive-services-studybot-node/StudyBotNode_CLI/README.md

 This sample has the same features as the StudyBotNode app, but is not made for Visual Studio.
-The Express feartures are still there.
+The Express features are still there.

 # Prerequisites